arunanalu/trybe-exercises/exercises/B3/3.4/README.en.md

 I learned about the importance of semantic HTML for the accessibility of a page, and also for it to be more relevant in search engines.
 I learned many tags used to make HTML semantic, for example:
 > header, nav, main, section, article, separate, footer

+In addition, **I made my first site with semantic HTML** which can be seen in exercise 2